 After the invasion of Ukraine and the depletion of ammunition stocks after two-and-a half years of war, Russia is increasingly dependent on North Korean weapons.

-Late in June, Russian President Vladimir Putin signed a agreement with North Korean Leader Kim Jong Un.
+Late in June, Russian President Vladimir Putin signed a partnership agreement with North Korean Leader Kim Jong Un.
 They both pledged to help each other if attacked.

 In August, South Korea’s Yonhap News Agency reported that North Korea had sent containers to Russia which could contain over 6 million artillery rounds.